2022 Survey of sex workers working in QLD & outcomes (synopsis below)

 In 2022 DecrimQLD surveyed sex workers experiences of the laws, policing, entrapment, barriers to reporting crime, access to justice, workplaces and experiences of discrimination and the barriers to reporting those experiences.
-The outcomes of this survey will inform our submission to the QLRC review into decriminalisation of sex work in Queensland and other submissions.
-A report on the findings of the full survey is in development.
+The survey outcomes informed a submission to the QLRC review into decriminalisation of sex work in Queensland, many other submissions and are summarised into five synopsis below as downloadable PDFs.

 In March 2022 we released SYNOPSIS ONE on the failure of Queensland’s Anti-Discrimination Act to provide coverage for sex workers in Queensland or an opportunity for sex workers who experience discrimination to take action.

 “Sex workers in Queensland experience excessively high levels of discrimination and vilification.
 The majority of cases are unreported.
 This synopsis summarises the outcome of consultations, workshops, online discussions and a recent survey of 204 sex workers who work in Queensland on experiences of discrimination and barriers to reporting.
 The outcomes demonstrate the failure of the current Anti-Discrimination Act to provide adequate protections for sex workers or an effective process to report these experiences.”